OpenSuSE Man Pages

 unset options instead of using the non-getopt()-able +option syntax.

-using +option was satisfactory and that there was no compelling reason
+ing +option was satisfactory and that there was no compelling reason to

 The -o option was adopted from the KornShell to address user needs.
 In